PPoPP-21/Paper141-OpenMP-Heartbeat-Master/readme.md

 ![](./img/5_1.png)

-From the folder, you can see that the 2020-00.xlsx and 2020-01.xlsx files are generated, and they are converted from 2020-00 and 2020-01 through python.
+In the folder, you can see that the 2020-00.xlsx and 2020-01.xlsx files are generated, and they are converted from 2020-00 and 2020-01 through python.

 ![](./img/5_2.png)